From Joomla! Documentation

 <FilesMatch "\.php$"> SetHandler application/x-httpd-php </FilesMatch> <FilesMatch "\.phps$"> SetHandler application/x-httpd-php-source </FilesMatch>

-Also modify the line:
+Also modify the following line:

 changing it to:

 pkg install php73-json php73-mysqli php73-session php73-simplexml php73-xml php73-xmlreader php73-zlib

 Create a new php.ini file by copying one of the sample files.

 /usr/local/etc/php.ini and adjust the following values: